 Ways to reduce the chances of developing the condition include:

-- avoiding, or taking extra precautions when using sedative medications
+- avoiding sedative medications or taking extra precautions when using them

 - avoiding excessive alcohol use

 - avoiding or taking extra precautions when using narcotic medications

 Respiratory depression, or hypoventilation, happens when the lungs do not effectively exchange the gases oxygen and carbon dioxide.
 It can lead to complications, such as respiratory acidosis, and, without treatment, it can be fatal.

 Causes include medical conditions that affect the brain, such as a stroke, and medications or recreational drugs that impair the function of the central nervous system.